eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 0.9.0: New
 -->
 ## Cannot find Codewind in Marketplace when attempting to install in Intellij
-When attempting to install Codewind in IntelliJ, you cannot locate the Codewind plugin in Marketplace, and you get a `Connection failed` error message:
+When attempting to install Codewind in IntelliJ, you cannot locate the Codewind plugin in Marketplace and you get a `Connection failed` error message:

 ![intellij install error](dist/images/intellij/custom-plugin-repo-connection-failed-error.png)